idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLE.md

          remove=Problem/error_on_jacobian_nonzero_reallocation

 It is visible that we requested that MOOSE keeps previous solution iterates as well.
 This is necessary to facilitate the relaxation processes mentioned in the overview.
-Next, we create variable and assign them to the given systems.
+Next, we create variables and assign them to the given systems.

 !listing modules/navier_stokes/test/tests/finite_volume/ins/channel-flow/segregated/2d/2d-segregated-velocity.i block=Variables